junebloom/fae/README.md

 )
 ```

+Entities are automatically added to a group with the component's class name when a component is attached.
+(So the player above is in the groups 'HP', 'Position', etc.)

 ## Systems
 Systems tie things together by providing the actual game logic.
 A system is an object with a `listeners` property. `listeners` is itself an object whose keys are event names, and whose values are functions to handle those events.